 Some or all of these methods of communication may be activated in the event of an immediate threat to the campus community.
 The messages will follow formatting consistent with the UNCP phone alert system characteristics, that is, regardless of the channel used the message will contain no more than 160 characters to describe the alert.
 For non-UNCP alert channels, which is not limited by a maximum number of characters, these outlets may use additional content as appropriate to further describe the emergency.
 The messages will not contain names or specific identifying information of victims to protect their identity.
 Following the initial issuance of an emergency message, other notifications will follow with additional information about the alert or incident.
-If it is determined that members of the campus community need to evacuate their buildings, then an additional notice will be sent with information for the campus community to make informed decisions as to their safety and the safety of others with them.
+If it is determined that members of the campus community need to evacuate their buildings, then an additional notice will be sent with information for evacuations in accordance with university fire evacuation policy.
+Notifications will provide information for the campus community to make informed decisions as to their safety and the safety of others with them.